apihub/apihub/docs/plugins/index.rst

 Plugins
 =======

 It's possible to add functionalities to your APIs just by using plugins.
-Backstage supports two type: Middleware and Transformer.
+ApiHub supports two type: Middleware and Transformer.

 Middleware